 In an environment of endogenous exchange rate pass-through, conventional results on the determinants of exchange rate volatility must be applied with caution.
-For instance, in many recent papers, it is shown that a high volatility of the real exchange rate may be determined by a combination of a low consumption elasticity of demand for money and a low degree of exchange rate pass-through5.
+For instance one may show that, holding pass-through constant, a high volatility of the real exchange rate is produced by a combination of a low consumption elasticity of demand for money and a low degree of exchange rate pass-through.
 But our results indicate that this combination is unlikely to happen.
-Precisely because exchange rate variance is high with a low elasticity of consumption demand, firms will tend to follow PCP, and the degree of exchange rate pass-through will be high.
+Precisely because exchange rate variance is high with a low consumption elasticity of money demand, firms will tend to follow PCP, and the degree of exchange rate pass-through will be high.